prashantsani/PiggyBank.JS/README.md

 ## License
 [MIT License](http://opensource.org/licenses/MIT).

-Feel Free to use it in your Personal/Commerical Projects
+Feel Free to use it in your Personal/Commerical Projects.